xer0times/SQLi-Query-Tampering/README.md

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ## Changelog:

+**1.3:**
+  - Add Options tab:
+    - Payloads Directory
+    - Restore Defaults
+  - Fix some issues in UI and Tamper module

 **1.2:**
   - Add tamper technique: